 The Myrtle Beach Bowl serve’s as the first bowl game in the state of South Carolina, and also promises to provide an image boost for the Coastal Carolina University community.

 “We are honored to be a part of history in establishing the first bowl game in the state of South Carolina,” said Matt Hogue, vice president for intercollegiate athletics at Coastal Carolina University.
 “The brand impact for our university from this game and the excitement of college football during the bowl season will be immeasurable and represents another example of how important sports tourism is to the promotion of our region.”

 And for ESPN Events, the new bowl game represents a strong addition to a portfolio that already boasts 32 collegiate sporting events worldwide, including 15 college bowl games, three Labor Day weekend college football games, an FCS opening-weekend game, 10 college basketball events, a college softball event and two college award shows.
 Together, this impressive roster of events accounts for more that 375 hours of live programming annually on the ESPN networks, reaching nearly 64 million viewers and attracting over 800,000 attendees each year.

 For more information on the Myrtle Beach Bowl, visit myrtlebeachbowlgame.com.

 Ready to catch some of the hard-hitting postseason action on the gridiron while warming your winter with a December 2020 trip to the Carolina coast?
-Book your bowl getaway to The Cottages at North Beach Plantation today.
+Book your bowl getaway to The Cottages at North Beach Resort & Villas today.
 With our comfortable and luxurious accommodations and the wide range of amenities offered on-site, we’ve got everything you’ll need to catch the big game in comfort and style.